LASER PART MARKING

 Throughout the 1960s, 70s, 80s and 90s, researchers continued to find new ways to improve and use laser technology.
 In the 60s, lasers were used mostly for spectroscopy (the study of the interplay between electromagnetic radiation and matter).
 As the years went on, scientists discovered new ways to use lasers, and now they touch nearly every part of our lives – from the lasers that make it possible to play DVDS to the lasers that perform corrective eye surgery.

-Laser part marking is your best option if you want clean, permanent and accurate markings.
+Laser marking is your best option if you want clean, permanent and accurate markings.
 Whether you need to mark just one prototype or several thousand parts, we’re here to help.
-To learn more about our services, contact us today in our office in Orange, California.
+To learn more about our services, contact us today.